ASOS/web-toggle-point/packages/features/docs/README.md

 A "request scoped" features store factory, for use in [Node](https://nodejs.org/).

+It accepts the following parameters:
+- `toggleType`
+  - the type of the toggle, this is keyed against a singleton referenced by [a runtime-wide global symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol#shared_symbols_in_the_global_symbol_registry), to ensure it works across multi-compilation runtimes (e.g. NextJs) / throughout a [realm](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Execution_model#realms).
+N.B.
+Each invocation with the same toggleType will return the initial store.

 It exports a store with:
 - a `useValue` function that sets a current value, taking a `scopeCallBack` (along with a `value`), under which the value is scoped.
    - This is using [`AsyncLocalStorage.run`](https://nodejs.org/api/async_context.html#asynclocalstoragerunstore-callback-args) under the hood, which can be plugged into Express middleware thus: